As well as a full line-up of music, there's the Old Ways Makerspace, talks and activities and lots of ways to slow down, relax and re-connect.

 Sam (The Red Robe) will be running a visible mending workshop where you can learn techniques to mend your favourite pieces of clothing.
 Sam designs and hand makes one of a kind festival jackets and accessories using vintage and repurposed fabrics and zero waste designs.
 Each piece is unique, and made in a sustainable way so that you can express yourself and have fun, whilst looking out for the environment!

-This year at Septembersong, we are also introducing the Junior Makerspace, which will feature crafts, like hapa zome natural printing, as well as kids’ yoga, and a loose parts play area furnished in part by the Oxfordshire Play Association.
+The Junior Makerspace features crafts, like hapa zome natural printing, as well as kids’ yoga, and a loose parts play area.
 As always, the Woodland play area will be open too!

 Seasonal Meditation